frankthelen/npmcheck2slack/README.md

-    -u, --username <username>  username to be displayed in Slack, defaults to channel settings -e, --emoji <emoji>        emoji to be displayed in Slack, e.g., ":ghost:", defaults to channel settings -b, --branch <branch>      branch name to be displayed in Slack -h, --help                 output usage information
+    -u, --username <username>  username to be displayed in Slack, defaults to channel settings -e, --emoji <emoji>        emoji to be displayed in Slack, e.g., ":ghost:", defaults to channel settings -b, --branch <branch>      branch name to be displayed in Slack -r, --reluctant            do not send any message if all dependencies are up-to-date -h, --help                 output usage information
 ```